ten-protocol/ten-whitepaper/motivation.md

 This type of auction requires Obscuro.

-### OTC Trading
+### Dark pools and OTC Trading
-An _over-the-counter_ (OTC) venue, sometimes known as a _dark pool_ is a privately organised exchange for trading securities where exposure can be hidden until after everything has been executed and reported.
+A _dark pool_ is a privately organised exchange for trading securities where exposure can be hidden until after execution and reporting.
 This allows investors to trade without publicly revealing their intentions during the search for a buyer or seller as well as hiding any pricing data which could result in investors receiving poorer prices.

-An OTC venue for us would be very different to an _automated market maker_ (AMM); it would be direct peer-to-peer trading with a layer of ‘dark’ price discovery added.
-The eventual revelation is also important, as trades eventually have to be disseminated to all investors (a consolidated tape)
+Dark pools on Obscuro would be very different to a typical DEX; it would be direct peer-to-peer trading with a layer of ‘dark’ price discovery added.

-Prices for assets can be derived from order flow within the enclaves.
-Obscuro can guarantee fair price discovery and leverage oracles such as Chainlink to ensure prices are within a fair band.
+Prices for assets can be derived from order flow within the Obscuro enclaves, guaranteeing fair price discovery and leveraging oracles such as Chainlink to ensure prices are within a fair band.
+The eventual revelation is also important, as trades eventually have to be disseminated to all investors (a consolidated tape).

+_Over-the-counter_ (OTC) trading is where bespoke products are tailored to specific client requirements.
+The most common usage of OTC is in financial derivatives where “OTC” means the opposite of “Exchange-traded”.

+They come in where there's a need for unique idiosyncratic terms for, as an example, an option, such as non-standard length of time, strike price, market conventions, or payoff structure and are negotiated between a buyer and issuer.
+Obscuro can guarantee privacy in both negotiating and structuring such products.

 Competing products already available, but these are not decentralised, and by definition, it's not possible to have a ‘dark’ pool in a decentralised manner without something like Obscuro.